Sexual Offense Crimes

 Sexual assault on college campuses:

-Are and have been an ongoing problem, it's good to see Sexual assault bill catered for it, universities adopting California's new law "yes means yes'', silence is not consent, on college campuses, It's a beginning!
+Are and have been an ongoing problem, it's good to see Sexual assault bill catered for it, universities adopted California's the "yes means yes'' law, silence is not consent, on college campuses, It's a beginning!
 This law should be evolved to be more practical to be implemented in court by sex crime attorneys.
 One in five women on college campuses are experiencing sexual assault, in addition to the ones who never mention or report it, also of the males who experience sexual assault never ever mention it.